laserpants/elm-burrito-update/README.md

         }
 ```

-The main takeaway here is that `Update` is as a type alias for the usual `( model, cmd )` tuple.
+The main takeaway here is that `Update` is as a type alias for the usual `( Model, Cmd Msg )` tuple.
 However, as the extra `a` type parameter suggests, there is a bit more going on.
 More about this in due time.

 Let’s go through the changes from the original code: